Memeplexx/Olik/docs/angular/nesting-stores.md

   }
 }
 ```
+Note that
+* If your application store is marked with `{ containerForNestedStores: true }` then your component state will be nested within your application state.
-Note that, if your application store is not marked with `{ containerForNestedStores: true }` then a new store will be registered in the Devtools using the name you provided.
+* If your application store is not marked with `{ containerForNestedStores: true }` then a new store will be registered in the Devtools using the name you provided.